Do You Know About These VA Loan Changes?

-Here’s a quick look at the changes:
+Here’s a quick overview of the changes for 2019:

 - The VA offered a general increase of about $30,000 for a large portion of the country, but not all regions have the same limits.

-- The maximum for a single family home is $484,350 in most counties.
+- The maximum guarantee for a single family home is $484,350 in most counties.
 This number varies by the number of units (up to four) in the home.

 - The pricey regions of the country have guarantee limits that reaches $726,525 for a single family home.